-St George's, we recognise that any child who self-harms or expresses thoughts about self-harm and/or suicide, must be taken seriously and appropriate help and intervention will be offered at the earliest point.
+St George's Catholic Primary School recognises that any child who self-harms or expresses thoughts about self-harm and/or suicide, must be taken seriously and appropriate help and intervention will be offered at the earliest point.
 Any member of staff who is made aware that a child has self-harmed or is contemplating self-harm or suicide will record and report the matter to the DSL as soon as possible as with any other safeguarding concern.
 The DSL will contact the relevant agency.
-Where a child has suffered harm or is at risk from significant harm a referral will be made to the IFD
+Where a child has suffered harm or is at risk from significant harm a referral will be made to the CHAT team.